you-n-g/deploy/configs/lazynvim/lua/incub_plugins/simplegpt/README.md

 # TODOs

+Features
+- [ ] Resume last answer
 - [ ] Better Preview of the documents
 - [ ] Diff mode
 - [ ] Add shortcuts prompt around the box
 - [ ] Fast copy code
+- [ ] Answering in the background

+Bugs
+- [ ] qq will trigger error in answer

 # Limitations